jasonaaronwilson/c-armyknife-lib/src-doc/fatal-error.md

 # @file fatal-error.c

 The intent is that everything but a normal program exit will end up here.
-(To catch SIGSIGV errors you need to call configure_fatal_errors() first with catch_sigsegv set.)
+(To catch SIGSIGV errors you may call configure_fatal_errors() first with catch_sigsegv set.)

 Note that you can use fatal_error's to your advantage by setting